Sunil-Pradhan/javascript-cheatsheet/README.md

-❗ **Remember** - Everything in JavaScript is an object and Javascript code runs top to bottom and left to right
+❗ **Remember** - Everything in JavaScript is an object and Its code runs top to bottom and left to right.

 ### JavaScript comments